oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 ### lastModifiedTimeUtc property

-An `artifact` object **MAY** contain a property named `lastModifiedTimeUtc` whose value is a string in the format specified in [§3.9](#datetime-properties), specifying the UTC date and time at which the artifact was most recently modified.
+An `artifact` object **MAY** contain a property named `lastModifiedTimeUtc` whose value is a string in the format specified in [sec](#datetime-properties), specifying the UTC date and time at which the artifact was most recently modified.

-> NOTE: In scenarios where a tool has analyzed files on a network file share or on a local disk, an engineering system might use this property, rather than `hashes` ([§3.24.11](#hashes-property)), as the most lightweight mechanism to determine whether the analysis needs to be repeated.
+> NOTE: In scenarios where a tool has analyzed files on a network file share or on a local disk, an engineering system might use this property, rather than `hashes` ([sec](#hashes-property)), as the most lightweight mechanism to determine whether the analysis needs to be repeated.

 ### description property{#artifact-object--description-property}

-An `artifact` object **MAY** have a property named `description` whose value is a `message` object ([§3.11](#message-object)) that describes the artifact.
+An `artifact` object **MAY** have a property named `description` whose value is a `message` object ([sec](#message-object)) that describes the artifact.